Today, I have something really incredible to share…

 Use Q-tips to clean your ears.

-Allowing excess wax to build up in your ears can lead to infection.
+Excess ear wax can lead to infection.

 54. Tweezers and Nail Clippers

-Pack a sharp set of tweezers to get slivers out and a good set of nail clippers to trim your nails.
+And a good set of nail clippers to trim your nails.

 55. Insect Repellent